istio/istio.io/content/en/docs/ambient/upgrade/helm-upgrade/index.md

 $ kubectl get mutatingwebhookconfigurations -l 'istio.io/tag' -L istio\.io/tag,istio\.io/rev
 {{< /text >}}

-For each tag, you can upgrade the tag by running the following command, replacing `<tag>` with your tag name, and `<revision>` with your revision name:
+For each tag, you can upgrade the tag by running the following command, replacing `$tag` with your tag name, and `$revision` with your revision name:

 {{< text syntax=bash snip_id=upgrade_tag >}}
-$ helm template istiod istio/istiod -s templates/revision-tags.yaml --set revisionTags="{<tag>}" --set revision=<revision> -n istio-system | kubectl apply -f -
+$ helm template istiod istio/istiod -s templates/revision-tags.yaml --set revisionTags="{$tag}" --set revision=$revision -n istio-system | kubectl apply -f -
 {{< /text >}}

 This will upgrade all dataplanes referencing that tag, except for networking.istio.io gateways, which are dealt with below, and sidecars, which are not used in Ambient mode.
 It is recommended that you closely monitor the health of applications using the upgraded dataplane before upgrading the next tag.
 If you detect a problem, you can rollback a tag, resetting it to point to the name of your old revision:

 {{< text syntax=bash snip_id=rollback_tag >}}
-$ helm template istiod istio/istiod -s templates/revision-tags.yaml --set revisionTags="{<tag>}" --set revision=<old-revision> -n istio-system | kubectl apply -f -
+$ helm template istiod istio/istiod -s templates/revision-tags.yaml --set revisionTags="{$tag}" --set revision=$old_revision -n istio-system | kubectl apply -f -
 {{< /text >}}

 ### Upgrade the Gateway component (optional)